venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/tmu_cores_support.md

 trigonometric function calls.
 This example can be run parallely on all four cores supported by the chip, due to it's multi-core functionality

 \cond SOC_AM263PX
-# Errata : TMU Writes Curropts TCMA region from 0x40 to 0x3A0 {#TMU_TCMA_ERRATA}
+# Errata : TCM Memory Corruption on R5SS0_CORE1 and R5SS1_CORE1 when writing to TMU Registers {#TMU_TCMA_ERRATA}

-In AM263Px, the writes to TMU (TMU instance of core 1, in each cluster) curropt the TCMA of the respective cores.
-That is, the writes TMU registers offset from 0x40 to 0x3A0 of TMU, will be reflected on the TCMA register offsets 0x40 to 0x3A0.
+In AM263Px, the writes to TMU (TMU instance of core 1, in each cluster) corrupt the TCMA of the respective cores.
+That is, the writes TMU registers offset from 0x40 to 0x3A0 of TMU, will be reflected on the TCMA offsets 0x40 to 0x3A0.

-The code / data present in the TCMA of these cores will be curropted upon using these TMUs.
-Hence the following workarounds are proposed.
+The code / data present in the TCMA of these cores will be corrupted upon using these TMUs.
+Hence the following workaround is proposed:
-1. If the TMUs of Cores 1 are being used, their respective TCMAs should be blocked for the initial register offsets from 0x40 to 0x3A0.
- - this workaround is implemented in the example \ref EXAMPLES_DRIVERS_TMU_CORES_SUPPORT, by considering the TCM start address to be 0x3A4, please refer its example.syscfg file under the Memory sections.
+If the TMUs of Cores 1 are being used, their respective TCMAs should be blocked from 0x40 to 0x3A0.
+This workaround is implemented in the example \ref EXAMPLES_DRIVERS_TMU_CORES_SUPPORT.
+Please refer Memory sections of the example's syscfg.

-2. If the TMU of Core 0 (in same cluster) is not used, the Core 1, can use the TMU of Core 0, using its global address instead of 0x60040.
- - This workaround introduces some latency over the usage of self TMU.

 \endcond